Paris area set for another lockdown, 10 years of war in Syria and Lebanon's empty shelves

-Category: World Hits: 1Almost one year to the day after France entered its first Covid-19 lockdown, Prime Minister Jean Castex announced a month-long limited curfew for Paris and other hard-hit regions.
+Category: World Hits: 4Almost one year to the day after France entered its first Covid-19 lockdown, Prime Minister Jean Castex announced a month-long limited curfew for Paris and other hard-hit regions.
 We also took a look back at the start of the Syrian conflict, 10 years ago this week; spoke with Myanmar’s UN envoy Kyaw Moe Tun; and saw how Lebanon's dual political and economic crises have led to a shortage in key food supplies.

 Read more https://www.france24.com/en/culture/20210319-paris-area-set-for-another-lockdown-10-years-of-war-in-syria-and-lebanon-s-empty-shelves